Lambda-Logan/fuzzy_lang_search/README.md

   zhonggween
 ```

 Most lookups happen in under 1/10th of a millisecond (<100 μs).
-The entire index takes about 9 milleseconds to build and is .
+The entire index takes about 9 milleseconds to build and is only about 2.5mb.

 Type ```quit``` to quit :)